xiaoyuanzh/xiaoyuanzh.github.io/index.md

 ### Internship
-I worked as research internship in the Machine Learning group at MSRA from June 2019 to Sept.
-2019, focusing on RL/IL algorithms, prounded supervised by Li Zhao and Tao Qin.
+I worked as research internship at the Machine Learning group at MSRA from June 2019 to Sept.
+2019, focusing on RL/IL algorithms, proudly supervised by Li Zhao and Tao Qin.

 ### Contact